 Gaps between teeth may cause food entrapment between the teeth, or may appear unaesthetic.

 When biting down, some teeth touch, and others do not.
-This increases the load and forces on the teeth touching, increasing wear and damage on the teeth that touch.
+An open bite increases the load and forces on the teeth touching, increasing wear and damage on the teeth that touch.